 Even so, what follows are some suggestions teachers can share with parents who are at a loss for how to get their child back on track with reading.
-Make sure to check out my printable handout that outlines this advice.
+Make sure to check out my printable handout that outlines this advice and offers some recommended reading lists.
 It’s great for parent-teacher conferences, back-to-school night, or any time parents ask for help.

 WHEN A CHILD HATES READING…

 It doesn’t matter how far back you have to go (picture books, if need be), but give the kids the books that they used to enjoy.
 For instance, if an eighth grader who loves dogs starts to show disinterest in reading and has never read Where the Red Fern Grows, let them read the book for fun at home.
 No strings attached.
 If they prefer reading nonfiction or magazines, so be it.
 As long as they are reading.
 Giving teenagers choices in what they read is a nonnegotiable.

 Many times, teachers feel overwhelmed in terms of helping every single student find books they enjoy.
 I often make recommendations to parents and students to go see the school librarian, who is an expert at matching students to books based on their interests and reading levels.
 And while you are at the library, stay there!
 Help your kids to enjoy the library as a safe haven where they can do homework, read, check out movies, hang out with friends, and study for upcoming exams.